zhuohan/teamKill/docs/status.md

 # Remaining Goal and Challenges:
 1. Our algorithm is fast enough to support smartness level 3 single player version, but remains level 2 in multi-agent (all of them are AI) version.
 We will improve that in the future.
 2. Our algorithm computes the player’s location based on matrix.
 However, the real AI’s location is not a decimal number.
 We rounded it off to be integer, but there are some special cases when the AI is standing in the corner of a tile, but want to go to another corner’s direction.
 That makes it goes to an adjacent tile first before it reaches its goal tile.
 We will make our agent think about that in the future.
 3. In order to make our AI looks more similar to human players, we need to add the attacking algorithm to it.
 Currently, the AI just tries to go the best location for survival.
 In the next phase, we will teach the AI to identify the vulnerable opponent and tries to kill them.
+We will do that through reinforcement learning and train the AI by making multiple AIs play against each other.